Paul Huet

-He exhibited in the Salon for the first time in 1827, when one of the eight paintings he submitted was accepted by the jury.
+He exhibited in the Salon for the first time at the Salon of 1827, when one of the eight paintings he submitted was accepted by the jury.
 Afterwards he showed at the Salon regularly, and won the support of many important critics.
 Among his champions was Eugène Delacroix, whom Huet had met In November 1822.
 Less enthusiastic was Étienne-Jean Delécluze, who criticized Huet as "the painter who has been the most faithful to the principles of Constable, Turner, Daniell and by extension Watteau ... he totally neglects design."

 Huet participated in the July Revolution of 1830, and was involved in republican politics for a period afterwards.
 He was awarded a pair of Sèvres porcelain vases from King Louis-Philippe in 1844.
 He was awarded a gold medal at the Salon of 1848.
 He exhibited in the Exposition Universelle of 1855, where he was awarded a medal, and also exhibited in the International Exposition of 1867.

 Huet's works, which include oil paintings, watercolors, etchings, and lithographs, are Romantic in feeling.
 He was unusual among French landscape painters in his use of watercolor for sketching as well as for finished works, which were often so richly developed that they resemble oil paintings.
 The vividness with which he depicted natural forms influenced the painters of the Barbizon School and later the Impressionists.

-Huet died in Paris on 8 January 1869.
+Huet died in Paris on 8 January 1869 and is buried at Cimetière du Montparnasse.